-- An easaier way is to come to Argentina on a tourist visa, and do in-country visa processing.
-This is the most preferred and fastest option for most expats.
+- An easier way is to come to Argentina on a tourist visa, and do in-country visa processing.
+This is the most preferred and fastest option for most ex-pats.
 If all goes well you will have a temporary work permit within 15 days.
-You will get a DNI (official identification document from the government) and CUIL (this is your tax identity without which your salary cannot be processed) within 30-45 days if you apply for it while staying as tourist in Argentina.
+You will get a DNI (official identification document from the government) and CUIL (this is your tax identity without which your salary cannot be processed) within 30–45 days if you apply for it while staying as a tourist in Argentina.
 Most companies prefer this option as it is the fastest way to get you on board.
 The immigration process is cheap.
 If you take help from some third party, they would charge anything between USD 500 to USD 650 for end-to-end visa and work permit processing.

 3. Kids' Education

-- If you are relocating with a family from a English speaking or a non-Spanish country, you may want to enroll your kids in an English medium school.
+- If you are relocating with a family from an English speaking or a non-Spanish country, you may want to enroll your kids in an English medium school.
 This will be much costlier as compared to other countries because public schools in Argentina hardly teach any English.
-Also when it comes to private schools as well, the quality of education is not at par with other Western countries.
+Also when it comes to private schools as well, the quality of education is not on par with other Western countries.
 So you will have to spend extra money for enrolling your kids in international schools and you need to consider this factor as well while negotiating the salary package.

 - Some recommended schools include Lincoln School and Buenos Aires International Christian Academy, among others.